Welcome to Reception (EYFS) 2025 - 2026

 Mrs Sconce

 Our indoor environment provides a safe, secure and challenging space for your child.
 For some, the indoor environment is like a second 'home', providing a place for busy activity, work and play or rest and relaxation.
 It contains resources which are appropriate, well maintained and accessible for all children.
-Our indoor spaces are planned so that they can be used flexibly and an appropriate range of activities are provided.
+Indoor spaces are planned so that they can be used flexibly and an appropriate range of activities are provided.
 The indoor and outdoor environments are linked so that the children can move freely between them.
 The children will have opportunities to initiate their own learning and also engage in a wide variety of teacher-led activities.

 Being outdoors has a positive impact on children's well-being and helps all aspects of children's development.
 It offers opportunities for doing things in different ways and on a larger scale than when indoors.
 The outdoor environment enables children to experience varied weather conditions, seasonal changes and the natural world.
 Outdoor environments offer children the freedom to explore using their senses, and be physically active and exuberant.